Giulietta24/riskdashboard/readme.md

-# Portfolio Risk Dashboard
+# Theta Income Portfolio

-A simple Streamlit starter for reviewing portfolio holdings and adding risk analytics.
+A Streamlit dashboard for monitoring an income-focused options portfolio.

-## Features
+## What it shows

-- Upload a CSV of holdings.
-- View market value by ticker.
-- See simple exposure breakdowns.
-- Extend it with options Greeks, stress tests, and history tracking.

-## CSV format

-Your uploaded file should include at least:

-- `ticker`
-- `qty`
-- `last`

-Optional fields:

-- `type`
-- `avg_price`
+- Overview metrics
-- `market_value`
+- Positions table
+- Theta, delta, gamma, and vega by underlying
+- Heatmap of theta by instrument
+- Snapshot history saved locally

 ## Run locally